Why do you need a transport document?

 Transport by road: the CMR

 The Convention Relative au Contrat de Transport International de Marchandises par Route (CMR) is an international treaty for transport by road.
-It has been signed by nearly every European country, but also by countries further afield, such as Iraq and Lebanon.
-The CMR requires that goods being transported must come accompanied by a standard transport document, that is acknowledged and accepted in all of Europe, to be shown at Customs and police checks.
+The CMR requires that goods being transported must come accompanied by a standard transport document or freight note, that is acknowledged and accepted in all of Europe, to be shown at Customs and police checks.
 You would do wisely to use this standard document.
-A correctly filled-out freight note contains all the information you need for an efficient and successful transport, plus the adhering documentation.
-The freight note proves that the stated number of goods have been delivered by / to the stated individual(s).
-It can also be used to prove that goods have been damaged or gone missing during transport.
-The Stichting Vervoeradres website provides additional information about the CMR and the participating countries (in Dutch).
-You can also view the CMR in English.

 Transport by rail: the CIM or ISV

 Do you transport goods abroad by train?
-Then you’ll need a Convention Internationale concernant le Transport des Marchandises par Chemin de Fer (CIM-freight note) or Internationale Spoor Vrachtbrief (International Railroad Freightnote, ISV).
+Then you’ll need a Convention Internationale concernant le Transport des Marchandises par Chemin de Fer (CIM) or Internationale Spoor Vrachtbrief (ISV).
 The document consists of 5 copies: one for you, one for the addressee, one for the destination station’s railway company, one for the export country’s railway company, and one for the station of departure’s railway company.
-The document has to be filled out both by you and the railway company with which you make the transport arrangement.
+The document has to be completed both by you and the railway company with which you make the transport arrangement.

 Transport by air: the AWB

-The AirWay Bill (AWB) is an air freight note containing information on the goods, their place of origin and their destination.
+The AirWay Bill (AWB) is an air freight note containing information on the goods, their place of origin, and their destination.
 The AWB is proof of your transport agreement, and must be signed by the sender as well as the transporter.
 The AWB is a complicated document.
 There are several expediting companies who can help you fill it out, if you lack experience.
-You can search for on online, or you can check the Fenex site (in Dutch).
-The AWB number, the flight number and the estimated time of arrival (ETA) are the most important data in air cargo.
-It enables you to establish the goods’ whereabouts.
+You can search for one online, or you can check the Fenex site (in Dutch).
+The AWB number, the flight number, and the estimated time of arrival (ETA) are the most important data in air cargo.
+They enable you to locate the goods’ whereabouts.